 Results for broad and narrow disciplines are calculated separately from scratch; the former are not simply aggregations of the latter.

-Only data on document types of a journal article, review and conference paper are taken into account.
+Only data on the following document types are taken into account: journal articles, reviews, and conference papers.

-Journals are fully counted in each discipline, to which they are assigned.
-Large interdisciplinary journals may affect results for smaller disciplines.
+Journals are fully counted in each discipline to which they are assigned.
+Large interdisciplinary journals may affect the results for smaller disciplines.

-Comparison of indicators within a country or a discipline could be misleading, hence not facilitated.
+Comparison of indicators within a country or a discipline could be misleading, hence not provided.

-Gini-Simpson and Local Authors indicators do not take into account the research sector size in the estimation.
+The Gini-Simpson and Local Authors indicators do not take into account the research sector size in the estimation.

 For the sake of robustness, only journals with at least 30 documents in the given year are included in the calculation.